-In response, Germany’s Transport Minister Andreas Scheuer is calling for all EU trucks to be fitted with compulsory blind spot safety systems to prevent pedestrians and cyclists from becoming injured or even killed because the truck driver was unaware of their presence on the side of the vehicle.
+In response, Germany’s Transport Minister Andreas Scheuer is calling for all EU trucks to be fitted with compulsory blind spot safety systems, or abbiege assistant in German, to prevent pedestrians and cyclists from becoming injured or even killed because the truck driver was unaware of their presence on the side of the vehicle.
 As the EU plans new vehicle safety requirements, European truck manufacturers are addressing the blind spot problem in a number of ways.

 One popular approach is to design truck cabs in which the operator sits much lower to the road surface, in front of windshields that extend much further down to improving operators’ direct vision of nearby VRUs.
 For the past few decades, EU vehicle safety policy has resulted in as many as six mirrors being mounted to truck cabs.
 As the report notes, “mirrors provide a distorted image: often only (a small) part of the cyclist or pedestrian is clearly visible.
 Drivers also need to check several mirrors which often are not correctly adjusted.
 This may help explain why the fitting of extra mirrors has not produced the safety improvements that were initially expected.”
 Companies are also disappointed with the camera systems they purchased because they didn’t produce the results they expected.
 They have just exchanged one passive system for another.
 The camera monitor has just become another mirror that the operator must view.

-Fleet managers in the U.S. and in the EU are increasingly turning to radar-based blind spot safety systems to help operators avoid vulnerable road users.
+Fleet managers in the U.S. and in the EU are increasingly turning to radar-based blind spot safety systems as a turn assistant to avoid vulnerable road users.
 Recognizing that so many of these incidents happen at slow speeds, PRECO has designed a side collision-avoidance radar system, PreView Side Defender®, with a specific setting for slow speeds.

 “When a vehicle is traveling at more than 16 kph (10 mph), the Side Defender targets an area alongside the truck that’s about 12m (40 ft) long and 3m (10 ft) wide,” says David Hofacker, Product Manager at PRECO Electronics.
 Within that zone, he says, the radar alerts the driver both visually and audibly if a moving object is approaching the truck when the turn signal is engaged.
 “When the vehicle enters an urban area and starts to travel at below 16 kph (10 mph),” Hofacker continued, “the target area shrinks to 3.6m (12 ft) long and 3m (10 ft) wide and alerts the driver to anything moving or stationary within that zone.
 This is a smaller target area, but the sensors tell the operator about everything within it.”